DREAM: Diffusion Rectification and Estimation-Adaptive Models: Abstract

 \section{Abstract}

-We present DREAM, a novel training framework representing \textbf{D}iffusion \textbf{R}ectification and \textbf{E}stimation-\textbf{A}daptive \textbf{M}odels, requiring minimal code changes (just three lines) yet significantly enhancing the alignment of training with sampling in diffusion models.
+\blfootnote{$^*$Equal contribution.
+This work was done when Jinxin Zhou was an intern at Applied Sciences Group, Microsoft.} \blfootnote{$^\dagger$Corresponding author.} We present DREAM, a novel training framework representing \textbf{D}iffusion \textbf{R}ectification and \textbf{E}stimation-\textbf{A}daptive \textbf{M}odels, requiring minimal code changes (just three lines) yet significantly enhancing the alignment of training with sampling in diffusion models.
 DREAM features two components: \emph{diffusion rectification}, which adjusts training to reflect the sampling process, and \emph{estimation adaptation}, which balances perception against distortion.
 When applied to image super-resolution (SR), DREAM adeptly navigates the tradeoff between minimizing distortion and preserving high image quality.
-Experiments demonstrate DREAM's superiority over standard diffusion-based SR methods, showing a $2$ to $3\times $ faster training convergence and a $10$ to $20\times$ reduction in necessary sampling steps to achieve comparable or superior results.
-We hope DREAM will inspire a rethinking of diffusion model training paradigms. \href{https://www.tianyuding.com/projects/DREAM/}{[Project page]}
+Experiments demonstrate DREAM's superiority over standard diffusion-based SR methods, showing a $2$ to $3\times $ faster training convergence and a $10$ to $20\times$ reduction in sampling steps to achieve comparable results.
+We hope DREAM will inspire a rethinking of diffusion model training paradigms.
+Our source code is available at \href{https://github.com/jinxinzhou/DREAM}{link}.